Headaches make up one of the most common conditions that we see.

-- At any given moment, around 15% of Australian’s are taking pain relieving medication for a Headache!
+- At any given moment, around 15% of Australian’s are taking pain relief medication for a Headache!

 - Around 90% of us will experience a headache in our lifetime!

 There are many different types and causes of headaches.
 The most common causes are:

 - Jaw problems

 - Tension in the Muscles/Joints of the Neck & shoulders

 - Tight band-like pressure around the head

 - Can be caused by emotional or physical stress